A Lorentz-violating low-energy model for the bilayer Graphene

-For end, we conclude with the application of fermionic system in the hydrodynamics approach, and show that the LSV parameter induces anomalous current that couples with vortexes and generates a new kind of anomalous hall current.
-The generation of a non-constant contribution to the fugacity, which is an explicit character of non-equilibrium systems can create new effects in the study of transport phenomena, in particular the generation of hall currents via thermal gradients between the layers.
+Particularly, the imaginary part of the fermion self-energy given by \eqref{se_im} implies that the quasiparticles with effective mass $ m < t_0 \approx 0.3$ eV become unstable.
+These results point to a kind of protection against gap formation.
+Important to highlight that we assume the gap formation when we introduce the massive terms.
+But, since the presence of the LSV parameter interferes with the formation of the gap and a study of the effects of LSV in the chiral symmetry breaking via Gross-Neveu models such refs. \cite{kneur1,kneur2,Gubaeva} can shed light on the limits of the presented model.